Discovering Distinctive "Semantics" in Super-Resolution Networks: Diving into the Deep Degradation Representations of SR Networks

-Equipped with the t-SNE technique, we extract features from the deep layers of CinCGAN for visualization.
-Specifically, as discussed in Sec.\ref{sec:motivation}, since CinCGAN performs differently on various input datasets, we further compare the features generated from three different testing datasets: 1) DIV2K-mild: the original training and testing data in CinCGAN, which is synthesized from DIV2K \cite{DIV2K} dataset.
-It contains noise, blur, pixel shifting and other degradations.
-2) DIV2K-noise20: add Gaussian noises with noise level $\sigma=20$ to the DIV2K set, making it perceptually similar to DIV2K-mild.
-3) Hollywood100: 100 images selected from Hollywood dataset \cite{hollywood_dataset}, containing real-world old film frames with unknown degradation.
-Each testing dataset includes 100 images.
+\textbf{What do the deep features of SR networks represent?} As discussed in Sec.\ref{sec:motivation}, since CinCGAN performs differently on various degradations, we compare the features generated from three testing datasets: 1) DIV2K-mild: training and testing data used in CinCGAN, which are synthesized from DIV2K \citep{DIV2K} dataset, containing noise, blur, pixel shifting and other degradations.
+2) DIV2K-noise20: add Gaussian noise ($\sigma=20$) to DIV2K set.
+3) Hollywood100: 100 images selected from Hollywood dataset \citep{hollywood_dataset}, containing real-world old film degradations.
+Each test dataset includes 100 images.

-The visualization results are shown in Fig.\ref{pic:cincgan_cluster}(a).
-One can see that there exists a discriminative clustering for datapoints from the same dataset.
-While for different datasets, even if their image contents are the same, their corresponding datapoints still belong to different clusters.\footnote{Note that the class labels in the scatterplots are only used to assign a color/symbol to the datapoints for better visualization.
-The class information is not used by t-SNE to determine the spatial coordinates of the data after dimension reduction.} This observation conforms to our observation that CinCGAN \emph{does} treat inputs with various degradations in different ways.
-More importantly, it naturally reveals the semantics contained in CinCGAN, which are closely related to the degradation types rather than image content.

-\textbf{From CinCGAN to Generic SRGAN.} Based on the above findings, we are curious about whether this kind of degradation-related semantics is universal among SR networks, especially for supervised SR methods.
-Therefore, referring to \cite{srgan,esrgan}, we design a generic GAN-based SR architectures SRGAN-wGR\footnote{SRGAN \cite{srgan} is a renowned GAN-based SR model, in which the generator consists of several stacked residual blocks.
-Following ESRGAN \cite{esrgan}, we remove all the BN layers in the generator for better performance.} to repeat the visualization experiment.
-Note that, we here adopt \emph{image global residual learning} scheme where the generator is designed to learn the image residual rather than to directly learn the output.
-In Sec. \ref{sec:two_factors}, we reveal that the global residual (GR) has an important impact on the learned features, especially for MSE-based SR networks.
-In this paper, we use ``wGR'' and ``woGR'' to denote whether the network has a global residual or not.
-Fig. \ref{fig:architectures} briefly illustrates different architectures.